Marxon13/M13ProgressSuite/README.md

     - Animate in the gap in the progress background.
     - Start rotating the progress background.
     - When finished, complete a revolution before closing the gap.

+**Navigation Bar**
+- Custom height of progress bar.
+- Custom progress bar offset.
+- Prefix all methods with "m13_" to avoid conflicts.

+**Segmented Progress Views**
+- Add support for an array of primary colors.

+**Console**
+- Remove?
+Not up to par with the rest of the controls.
+Can't see use case for it.

+**Filtered Image**
+- Pre-render images?
+Provide hook for ΔProgress to render images for?
+Therefore fixing issues with lag.

+**Image**
+- Rename to greyscale image.

+**Pie**
+- Better indeterminate animation.
+- Hide progress once finished when switching to non-normal state.

+**HUD**
+- Add option of buttons to allow cancelation of current activity.

 M13ProgressSuite
 ================